-Chinese New Year 2014 is here and there’s no better way to celebrate than coming up with great ideas for saving money!
+Chinese New Year 2015 is here and there’s no better way to celebrate than coming up with great ideas for saving money.

-The China New Year represents the first day of the first Chinese lunar month in the Chinese Lunar Calendar system.
-This year, the Chinese New Year falls on January 31, 2014.
+The Chinese New Year represents the first day of the first Chinese lunar month in the Chinese Lunar Calendar system.
+This year, the Chinese New Year falls on Feb.
+19, 2015.

 The New Year is celebrated grandly, starting with the New Moon on the first day of the new year until the full moon 15 days later (on the final day, the Lantern Festival occurs).
 Known as a family and community affair, it is the longest and most important festival in the Chinese calendar.

-Now that you know the history of the Chinese New Year, let’s take a look at the 12 Chinese New Year animals represented in the zodiac, along with the characteristics that could dictate their financial personalities:
+Now that you know about the Chinese New Year, let’s take a look at the 12 Chinese New Year animals represented in the zodiac, along with the characteristics that could dictate their financial personalities:

 Birth years: 1900, 1912, 1924, 1936, 1948, 1960, 1972, 1984, 1996, 2008

-Financial Personality: Thrifty.
+Financial personality: thrifty.
 The rat is among the thriftier signs on the Chinese zodiac.
-This means its great for them to take advantage of that natural inclination towards saving money by searching for great deals, using coupons and opening a savings account that will help store savings for safe keeping.
+This means its great for them to take advantage of that natural inclination toward saving money by searching for great deals, using coupons and opening a savings account that will help them save money and grow it.